Alessandro Tassoni: La secchia rapita

 In the poem, the theft of the bucket results in the eruption of an extremely complicated war, where even the Olympian gods take part (this is in the tradition of classical poems such as Homer's Iliad) and is eventually resolved by the intervention of the Pope.

 The narration is dotted by references to situations and persons contemporary to the author, and with farcical appearances such as the "Conte di Culagna" (Count of Ass-land) probably the best known character of the book.
 In the third chapter of the poem, armies from all over the country arrive to take part in the war, and the Conte of Culagna makes his first appearance:

 (*)The feathers recall the peacock and its vanity, the horns are the traditional symbol of the cuckold.

+La secchia rapita was immensely popular both in Italy and abroad.